DecentralizedGeo/eas-sandbox/README.md

 # eas-sandbox

+This repository aims to provide developers with flexible, composable functions for interacting with the [Ethereum Attestation Service (EAS)](https://docs.attest.org/docs/welcome), allowing for quick prototyping and testing of attestation workflows.
+We've built a modular TypeScript package, wrapping the [Ethereum Attestation Service (EAS) SDK](https://docs.attest.org/docs/developer-tools/eas-sdk#table-of-contents) into a composable set of helper methods, that does much of the heavy lifting for you.
+This package is designed to be used in conjunction with the EAS SDK, to aid in building real-world applications and workflows.

+We've also built a set of configurable example scripts that demonstrate various patterns of interacting with EAS, using the built-in helper functions.
+The "workflow" examples are more complex but structured to simulate a real-world scenarios and how it would be done with EAS.
+The goal is to provide a set of building blocks that you can use to become more familiar with the EAS environment and how the EAS SDK can be used.

-**Note:** This proof of concept uses the sepolia testnet.
+**Note:** Our work uses the sepolia testnet.
 I highly recommend using a faucet to get test funds.
 Check out [Google&#39;s Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia)

 ## RPC Provider API key (e.g., Infura, Alchemy)